Russian Strikes Kill Civilians Across Ukraine As Fighting Intensifies In Pokrovsk

-"Russia continues its terrorist war against life itself, and it's crucial that every such vile attack on civilians boomerangs back on Russia with concrete consequences – sanctions and real pressure," he added.
+Speaking to RFE/RL’s Ukrainian Service, a woman living in Slovyansk said the attack on the city damaged the windows and doors of some residents’ apartments.

+"I can't describe how loud the strikes were -- my heart nearly stopped," she added.

-The National Energy Company Ukrenergo reported that massive missile and drone attacks on Ukraine's energy infrastructure have caused emergency power outages across most regions of the country.
+The National Energy Company Ukrenerho reported that Russia's massive air attacks on Ukraine's energy infrastructure have caused emergency power outages across most regions of the country.

-"As a result of these large-scale attacks, consumption restrictions have been imposed in all regions of Ukraine," the statement said on October 30.

-Ukrenergo later announced that electricity consumption restrictions would be eased following the Russian combined attack.

 In Ukraine's western Lviv region, which borders NATO and EU member Poland, the regional governor reported that two energy facilities were hit.

-"Russia continues its systematic terror — striking at the lives, dignity, and warmth of Ukrainians on the eve of winter," Ukraine's Prime Minister Yulia Svyrydenko wrote on X.
+"Russia continues its systematic terror -- striking at the lives, dignity, and warmth of Ukrainians on the eve of winter," Ukrainian Prime Minister Yulia Svyrydenko wrote on X.

-"The strike achieved its objectives, with all designated targets hit," the ministry said in the October 30 statement.
+"The strike achieved its objectives, with all designated targets hit," the ministry said in a statement on October 30.

 Commander Visits Frontline Positions Near Pokrovsk

-Ukraine's top commander, after visiting frontline positions in the Pokrovsk-Myrnohrad area, said that Russian troops are stepping up attacks around the eastern stronghold of Pokrovsk.
+After visiting frontline positions in the Pokrovsk-Myrnohrad area, Ukraine's top commander said that Russian troops are stepping up attacks around the eastern stronghold of Pokrovsk.

 Oleksandr Syrskiy wrote on Telegram that Ukraine is strengthening its defenses to repel the attacks.